-Invest in your employees
+Invest in your Employees

 If your budget won’t stretch to outside agencies, take on this task yourself and enthuse your staff with company spirit.
-If your employees have particular skills, try to get them to demonstrate them for the others, as these skills may help to boost engagement for everyone, as well as involving your employees in how the company operates.
-Being a motivational boss is very important for your staff.
+If your employees have particular skills, encourage your employees to demonstrate them to others, as these skills may help to boost engagement for everyone, as well as involve your employees in how the company operates.
+Being a motivational boss is very important for your staff to boost morale.

 Education in the workplace is also a great way to hang onto employees who want to improve their knowledge so that they can do their jobs better.
-Training can be done in house, by external trainers (depending on your needs and budget) and even at a purpose-built training venue near you.
+Training can be done in-house, by external trainers (depending on your needs and budget) and even at a purpose-built training venue near you.

-Let employees know how they are doing
+3. Let Employees know how they are doing

 It is important to give your staff regular feedback on their progress and strengths.
-Try to make this a regular occurrence so that you and your staff can rely on getting frequent feedback.
-Not all catchups have to long one-to-one meetings, you could have larger quarterly meetings, with monthly quick chats and even shorter catchups on workloads each week.
+Try to make this a regular occurrence so that you and your staff can rely on getting frequent employee feedback.
+Not all catchups have too long one-to-one meetings, you could have larger quarterly meetings, with monthly quick chats and even shorter catchups on workloads each week.
 This regular contact will help to highlight any potential issues before they become real problems and frustrations for your employees.

-Be a transparent company
+Be a Transparent Company